15 MIN READ REVIEWED BY A MEDICAL PROFESSIONAL

 • Tend to earn more money

-• Have a stronger immunity and experience reduced inflammation
+• Have stronger immunity and experience less inflammation

 • Have a protective buffer against stress and negative emotions

-• Have a decreased risk of heart disease and stroke
+• Have decreased risk of heart disease and stroke

 • Engage in fewer risky behaviors